Klemmern/Klemmern/README.md

 - 👋 Hi, I’m @Klemmern
 - 👀 I’m interested in icehockey & IT
 - 🌱 I’m currently learning to code
-- 💞️ I’m looking to collaborate on computing, coding and maybe music in the future
+- 💞️ I’m looking to collaborate on computing
 - 📫 How to reach me: mariuslivingston@gmail.com

 <!---